DCC-EX/dcc-ex.github.io/docs/begin/what-to-know.rst

 How does EX-CommandStation compare to commercial Command Stations
 =================================================================

-Comparing the |EX-CS| to commercial Command Stations is *not* black-and-white.
+Comparing the |EX-CS| to commercial Command Stations can require a bit of reading, but hopefully we can condense that knowledge into on web page.

-While we believe strongly in our products, the commercial systems do have some advantages that we don't quite match.
-So we fully understand that the |EX-CS| is not necessarily the best option for everyone.

 See :doc:`/begin/comparison` for a discussion of the pros and cons of |EX-CS| vs the commercial products.